juanmbraga/Unifei/2. Algorithms and Data Structures/Project 1 - Heterogenous List/README.md

 ## Short description
 Developed in the second semester after we had seen the fundamentals for, as well as some examples of, data structures.

-It was meant for the students to look up on the literature and internet about the concept that was assigned to them (list can be found in the pdf **"Modulo 07 - Trabalho Pratico 01 - Proposta.pdf"**, in Portuguese).
+It was meant for the students to look up on the literature and internet about the concept that was assigned to them (list can be found in the pdf **"Modulo 07 - Trabalho Pratico 01 - Proposta.md"**, in Portuguese).

 My group received the theme "Homogeneous list of Heterogeneous Objects", and after some deliberation on the difficulties of the concept (or rather, the amount of time that the ADT - Abstract Data Type, would take) we decided to make a simple list that contained the data of different geometric shapes, and calculated their volume.